Philippe Reines: 2016

 In the debate preparations for Hillary Clinton in the 2016 presidential election, Reines stood in for Donald Trump.
 CBS commented that Reines is "known for his bullish, combative personality—traits that often mirror Trump’s personal debate style".

+2024

+Similar to his role in 2016, Reines assisted Kamala Harris with her debate preparations.
+Reines again reprised his role playing Trump in mock debates.